Debt Management Center

-If you are a Federal employee that is currently furloughed, have a VBA debt and need temporary financial relief, please contact DMC at 1-800-827-0648 to request assistance.
+If you are a Federal employee or contractor that is currently furloughed, have a VBA debt and need temporary financial relief, please contact DMC at 1-800-827-0648 to request assistance.
 The DMC can stay or suspend collection activity on the account until April 1, 2019.

 Important Note for Veterans, members of the Armed Forces and family members.